ciderpunx/rsstwit/README.md

 Installing
 ----------

 You will need some credentials from Twitter for the app.
 Set up a new app at [https://apps.twitter.com/](https://apps.twitter.com/).
-Then get write access for it and make yourself an oauth_token and oauth_token secret, there is a [video](https://www.youtube.com/watch?v=svoUK2DmGmw) on youtube which shows you the steps.
+Then get write access for it and make yourself an oauth_token and oauth_token secret, there is a [video](https://www.youtube.com/watch?v=svoUK2DmGmw) on youtube which shows you the first bit.
+You just generate your access creds at the end.

 When you first run RSSTwit, it should create your config file, most likely in a subfolder of your home directory called .rsstwit.
 In there you will find a config file called rsstwit.cfg.
-Fill in your creds in rsstwit.cfg thus
+Fill in your creds in rsstwit.cfg thus:

     # Twitter API info; you will need to supply these before RSSTwit works
     twitterConsumerKey    = "YOUR CONSUMER_KEY"